AineDuffy/Genetic-priority-score/README.md

 <p>This web application can be used to search for putative therapeutic targets with a high genetic priority score corresponding to an OR >=4.
 We included drug indication data from the Open Targets Platform<sup>1</sup> and the Side effect Resource (SIDER) 4.1<sup>2</sup> and mapped all drug indications and genetic phenotypes to phecode integer terms.
 We have provided evidence of each genetic association, and users can search this website by a gene target or phenotype of interest.
 We note that these results should be a starting point for users to conduct follow-up analyses, and if a gene and phenotype are not present in this table, this should not be interpreted as a drug target with genetic support against it.</p>

-<p>For further details about the methods and analysis behind this study, please see our recently published paper: insert ref. </p>
+<p>For further details about the methods and analysis behind this study, please see our paper: Duffy, A et al. Development of a human genetics-guided priority score for 19,365 genes and 348 drug indications.
+Submitted. </p>

+<p>The Genetic Priority Score R shiny app is accessible at : hhttps://rstudio-connect.hpc.mssm.edu/geneticpriorityscore/ </p>

  <h2>Instructions</h2>